 7. Be positive.

 Notice how often you complain or use sarcasm to make a point.
 Your complaints may be justified, but the act of complaining projects powerlessness.
 You are essentially saying, “Not only is this situation bad, unfair, or intolerable, but I expect someone else to fix it!”
 If you are the complainer, you aren’t the leader.

 8. Get feedback … the right way.

 If you really want to know how other people perceive you, ask for feedback.
 Identify three to five people you trust, and ask each of them for two suggestions that can help improve your executive presence.
-Hear them out without being defensive, correcting them or explaining.
+Hear them out without being defensive, correcting them, or explaining.
 Say thank you.
 Then, carefully consider their suggestions.
 Once you’ve decided which suggestions will be most helpful, act on them.
 Every couple of months, follow up with them to track how well you’re doing.

-In short time, your executive presence should rise to the level of your intelligence, your qualifications, and your performance.
+In a short time, your executive presence should rise to the level of your intelligence, your qualifications, and your performance.
 And you may start to reach your leadership potential.